gullerya/object-observer/README.md

 	Changes delivered always as an array.
 Changes MAY NOT be null.
 Changes MAY be an empty array.
 	Each change is a defined, non-null object, having:
-	- `type` - on the following: 'insert', 'update', 'delete' (not yet implemented, reserved for the future use)
+	- `type` - one of the following: 'insert', 'update', 'delete', 'shuffle' or 'reverse'
 	- `path` - path to the changed property represented as an __Array__ of nodes (see examples below)
-	- `value` - new value or `undefined` if 'delete' change was observed
+	- `value` - new value; not available in 'delete', 'shuffle' and 'reverse' changes
-	- `oldValue` - old value or `undefined` if 'insert' change was observed
+	- `oldValue` - old value; not available in 'insert', 'shuffle' or 'reverse' changes

 - __`unobserve`__ - receives a _function/s_ which previously was/were registered as an observer/s and removes it/them.
 If _no arguments_ passed, all observers will be removed:
 	```javascript